michaelmcandrew/civicrm-buildkit-docker/README.md

 ## Getting started

 1. Clone this repository
-2. From the repsitory root, run `docker-compose up -d`
+2. From the repsitory root, run `docker-compose up -d` to start the containers
-3. Create dmaster with `docker-compose exec -u buildkit civicrm civibuild create dmaster --url http://localhost:8080`
+3. Create a dmaster demo site with `docker-compose exec -u buildkit civicrm civibuild create dmaster --url http://localhost:8080`
 4. Navigate to your new CiviCRM development site at <http://localhost:8080>

-Note: for less surprises, consider using the stable branch.
+Note: for less surprises, consider using a [stable release](https://github.com/michaelmcandrew/civicrm-buildkit-docker/releases).

 ## Usage